HusnainGohar/HusnainGohar/README.md

 ## Hi there 👋

-- 💼 Working as a Full Stack Software Engineer at Tkxel.
+- 💼 Working as a Senior Software Engineer at Tkxel.

 ##